 So when should you be concerned about grades?
-Dean Buchanan puts it this way:
+Dr. Buchanan puts it this way:

-If parents are concerned that their student is not working to his/her potential, I urge them first to express caring concern.
+If families are concerned that their student is not working to their potential, I urge them first to express caring concern.
 Ask if everything is ok.
-Ask if there is something going on that’s keeping the student from doing his/her best.
-Asking with caring concern might help the student open up about struggles – rather than simply stressing students out and intimating they are not pleasing their parents or living up to parents’ expectations.
+Ask if there is something going on that’s keeping the student from doing their best.
+Asking with caring concern might help the student open up about struggles – rather than simply stressing students out and intimating they are not pleasing their family or living up to familial expectations.

-As an academic adviser, I would make one addition to the Dean Buchanan’s message: for first-semester freshmen, they are still very much learning the ‘new normal’ of college level work, which is a lot harder than high school.
+As an academic adviser, I would make one addition to the Dr. Buchanan’s message: for first-year students, they are still very much learning the ‘new normal’ of college level work, which is a lot harder than high school.
 It is not unusual to see lower grades that you were used to seeing on your student’s high school report card.
-I see a lot more Bs and Cs on midterm reports – even some Ds.
-My experience has been that the first semester grades are typically the worst, and will go up in time once students understand the expectations and get the swing of time management.
+I typically see a lot more Bs and Cs on midterm reports – even some Ds.
+My experience has been that the first semester grades are often the worst, and will go up in time once students understand the expectations and get the swing of time management.

 How does the grade situation impact students emotionally?
-Dr. James Raper and his staff of counselors see a lot of students each year with stress, anxiety, or concern about grades.
-Some thoughts from Dr. Raper:
+The University Counseling Center sees a lot of students each year with stress, anxiety, or concerns about grades.
+Here are some thoughts from Dr. Raper:

 “I think it is certainly important to work towards good grades in college.
 What is interesting about many college students, however, is that they tend to be supremely critical of themselves and their work while also believing that those around them are having an easy time of it (as they say: “winning at life”).

 The intensity of self-criticism, and the anxiety cycle with which it is connected, frequently causes students not to reach their potential.
 I will often describe it to the students with whom I work as “white knuckling” their approach to academic work.